colincqian/robotic-car/README.md

 # robotic car
-If you want to see the main part of the project it is 'main.c' in the User file, a large protion of codes are in file 'Hardware'.
+If you want to see the main part of the project it is 'main.c' in the User file,

+Most of our contributions are in the file 'Hardware'.